PineappleTwilight/playnite-f95zone/README.md

 ## Troubleshooting
 ### Why does it give me an error when I try to scrape data?
-Answer: Try logging in again (steps 7-8)
+Try logging in again (steps 7-8).
+Otherwise, open an issue and attach your most recent log dump.

 ### Why does it give me a "forbidden" error?
-Answer: Use a VPN or wait a few hours.
-This is tied to IP address.
+Use a VPN or wait a few hours.
+This is tied to your IP address and it is separate from ddos-guard.

-### Why do I log in and nothing happens/it immediately logs me back out?
+### Why do I log in and nothing happens/I immediately get logged out?
-Answer: DDoS-Guard uses some detection (likely webdriver) on the login panel if you make it angry enough on the same IP.
-The only real way to fix this is to either wait or change your IP to a trusted one.
-I am working on a fix for this actively.
+DDoS-Guard uses some detection vector (likely webdriver) on the login panel if you make it angry enough on the same IP address.
+The only real way to fix this is to either wait a few hours or change your IP to a trusted one.
+I am working on a bypass for this.

 ### How aggressive is this?
 Will my account get banned?
-Answer: Unless you enable the update checker and have a massive collection of games, my modifications are very non-aggressive.
+Unless you enable the update checker and have a massive collection of games (50+), my modifications are very non-aggressive.
 I cannot speak on the safety for your account, however it is incredibly unlikely your account would be banned unless you are sending thousands of requests to their servers per minute.
+Even if you have, for example, 200 games in your library, I highly doubt it would be enough traffic for them to care.
+Just try to be respectful and appreciate the free service they provide for you.

 ## Contribution
 You can contribute in a number of ways.
 If you want to report a problem or suggest a feature, make an issue.